YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

   Where <HHHHHHH+1> is the largest transaction number + 1.
 This command sets the current transaction number to one more than the largest transaction number found in the database.
 Note that HHHHHHH is in hexadecimal form.

 "Current tn and early tn are not equal" indicates that the critical section has been damaged.
 "Reference count is not zero" indicates an improper file close.
 The first access that references a questionable database should correct these errors.
 Generally, these errors indicate that the file was not closed normally.
 This problem is typically caused by an unscheduled shutdown of the system.
-Review your institution's shutdown procedures to ensure a controlled shutdown.
+Review your institution's startup and shutdown procedures to ensure a controlled shutdown.

 "Cannot determine access method..." indicates that the fileheader has been damaged.
 When INTEG detects this error, it forces the access method to BG and continues.
 If there is no other damage to the file header, no other action may be required.

-However, if the access method should be MM, use MUPIP SET ACCESS_METHOD= to correct the database.
+However, if the access method should be MM, use MUPIP SET ACCESS_METHOD=MM to correct the database.

 .. _i7-database-rundown-problem: